Ella-Hoeppner/Pidgin/README.md

   * This will be helpful for debugging things tho, as it will be possible to write a error effect handler that e.g. prints the entire lexical scope to the console, or starts up a repl within that scope

 Runtime stuff:
+* support partially-applied functions
+  * these should store a function and a vec of arguments passed to it
+  * this will of course be helpful for implementing the `Partial` instruction, but also I think it will be necessary for lambda lifting
+  * I guess the `Compose` and `Memoize` instructions might need special vm-level machinery too?
 * for the `Const` instruction, take arguments out of the constants table rather than cloning them.
 I guess use `.replace(Nil)`.
 This will mean that often times the constants table will have to be cloned when entering a stack frame, but that can be avoided when the reference count of the block is 1 (not sure that it's easy to condition things on the reference count like that with the way things are currently set up, but this should be possible with some refactoring)
   * This does mean that constants in the table can never be shared, but that seems worth it.
 If they could be shared then it would be a lot more work to keep track of when they can and can't be tsolen from the table.
 Single use of constants make various things in compilation and IR transformation easier anyhow.
 * support multi-arity composite functions